alexamies/chinesenotes-dart/workbench/README.md

 ### Building the Extension

-Execute this shell command at the top-level project directory:
+Execute this shell command at the top-level project directory.

 ```shell
 bin/make_workbench.sh
 ```

+It is not well tested yet.
+If you have problems, execute the commands one at a time.
+There is a known issue in the format of the authority JSON files.

 The bundle will be zipped up and moved to the `archive` directory.